Read time 4 minutes

 If you see that log files are downloaded to other directories, then it means that the HAFNIUM hackers have infiltrated your system.

-3. Check Windows Application event logs (CVE-2021-26857): The hacker bug will create the deserialization with the following properties:
+3. Check Windows Application event logs (CVE-2021-26857): The hacker bug will create the deserialization that result in errors within the following properties:

 Source: MSExchange Unified Messaging